kickstand-ui/kickstand-ui/docs/components/form.md

 Client-side validation is not a replacement for server-side validation.
 Be sure that you also validate data coming from the client on the server to insure data integrity and the safety of your application.
 :::

+## Accessibility

+The form itself is fairly straight forward, but one point of interest for accessibility is that the form error message is using the [`<ks-alert>`](/components/alert.html) component, which means that it has the `role="alert"` as well as the `aria-live="assertive"`.

+The error message will also be accompanied by an icon for those users that are not able to distinguish the error from the colored text.

 ## Properties

 | Property       | Attribute       | Description                                                                          | Type                                            | Default                                                                                  |